pisten >

 Please note: The via ferratas are free to use.
 The via ferratas are open from July, depending on snow conditions.

-The via ferratas are closed.
+The via ferratas I + II are closed due to ice.

 Open installations